christianandredietrich/iOS-SDK/properties.md

 However, if this property is disabled (set to 0), the player will start playing content as soon as possible (instead of waiting until the first WebVTT segment is fully downloaded).
 This may be preferred if content should start playing as quickly as possible (although initial WebVTT text may be missed).

-This property should be called once, immediately after callinginitbut before callingopen.
+This property should be called once, immediately after calling init but before calling open.

 - Type: boolean
 - Default: 1